-The overall circulation network for One Paseo has been planned to achieve a high degree of compatibility between pedestrians and vehicles.
+The overall circulation network for One Paseo has been planned to achieve a high degree of compatibility between pedestrians, bicyclists and vehicles.
+Connection to the existing community will encourage forms of mobility other than automobiles.
 One Paseo is planned as a "park once" environment, where people are encouraged to park in one place and then make stops on foot, rather than driving from one destination to another.
 Creating the type of environment where it's easy for people to walk between destinations requires design principles that reinforce the pedestrian experience.

-- Private driveways shall be designed to balance the needs of automobiles with the needs of pedestrians, bicyclists, and transit. - Multiple connections to the existing street network will be provided, while walking and biking from off-site areas through pedestrian-oriented design at site perimeters shall be encouraged. - The design of the mobility element recognizes the importance of a walkable, bicycle and pedestrian friendly village to overall public health. - Traffic speeds, volumes, and through-traffic shall be minimized by appropriate street planning and design. - The highest standards of safety and security for all motorized and non-motorized modes of transportation shall be enforced. - A "park once" policy will be instituted and shared parking opportunities between uses shall be identified.
+- Private driveways balance the needs of automobiles with the needs of pedestrians, bicyclists, and transit. - Defined multiple connections to the existing street network offer walking and biking from offsite areas through pedestrian-oriented design at site perimeters. - Mobility components recognize the importance of a walkable, bicycle- and pedestrian-friendly village for overall public health. - Minimized traffic speeds, volumes, and throughtraffic by appropriate street planning and design. - Safety and security for all motorized and nonmotorized modes of transportation. - A "park once" policy and shared parking opportunities between specific uses.

-3.1 PEDESTRIAN CIRCULATION
+PEDESTRIAN CIRCULATION

 A comfortable, safe, and inviting walking environment is essential for a successful public realm.
 The pedestrian circulation network throughout One Paseo will provide several opportunities for social interaction, including generous and inviting sidewalks, public open spaces, and streetscape amenities that encourage pedestrian use.
-A vibrant and active streetscape will be achieved through the careful programming and placement of retail uses, as well as providing storefront windows for visibility toward the street and interest for the passerby.
-In addition to street-side walkways, mid-block passages and paseos will be provided to shorten the overall block length and provide pedestrian access to lobbies, courts, open spaces and parking facilities.
-These pedestrian connections, intimate in scale, will add to the overall architectural quality and expand retail opportunities by providing side entrances and outdoor space for restaurants.
+A vibrant and active streetscape will be achieved through the careful programming and placement of land uses.
+In addition to street-side walkways, paseos will provide pedestrian access to lobbies, courts, open spaces and parking facilities.
+These pedestrian connections, intimate in scale, will add to the overall architectural quality and expand retail opportunities and outdoor space for restaurants.

-Figure.
-3.1a Mobility Plan
+Figure 3.1a Mobility Plan